-December & January Head to Mont-Tremblant - one of North America's best ski hills February & March Maple syrup production is in full swing at local sugar shacks July Montréal's summer-long party gets under way with the Festival International de Jazz
+Dec & Jan Head to Mont-Tremblant - one of North America's best ski hills.
+Feb Bundle up and join in the frigid festivities in Québec City's fete of the year, Carnaval.
+Jul Montréal's summer-long party gets under way with the Festival International de Jazz.